Matt Stover

-John Matthew Stover (born January 27, 1968) is a former American football placekicker who played in the National Football League (NFL) for 20 seasons, primarily with the Baltimore Ravens.
-After five seasons for the Cleveland Browns, he was among the Browns players transferred to the newly-created Ravens franchise in 1996, with whom he played 13 seasons.
+John Matthew Stover (born January 27, 1968) is an American former professional football player who was a placekicker for 20 seasons in the National Football League (NFL), primarily with the Baltimore Ravens.
+After five seasons for the Cleveland Browns, he was among the Browns players transferred to the newly created Ravens franchise in 1996, with whom he played 13 seasons.
 Additionally, Stover was a member of the New York Giants during his first season and Indianapolis Colts during his last.
 His most successful season was in 2000 when he earned Pro Bowl and first-team All-Pro honors en route to the Ravens winning their first Super Bowl title in Super Bowl XXXV.
 He was also part of the Giants team that won Super Bowl XXV.
 For his accomplishments with the Ravens, Stover was named to the Baltimore Ravens Ring of Honor in 2011.

-Early years
+Early life

 Stover attended Lake Highlands High School in Dallas, Texas, the alma mater of fellow NFL placekicker Phil Dawson.
 Stover won All-District honors as both a wide receiver and kicker.
-During the 1985-86 season, he successfully kicked a 53-yard field goal.
+During the 1985–86 season, he successfully kicked a 53-yard field goal.
 He graduated from high school in 1986.

 College career

 Prior to his NFL career, Stover attended Louisiana Tech University, where he was an active member of the Alpha Omega chapter of Delta Kappa Epsilon acting as vice president.
 He graduated from Louisiana Tech with a degree in marketing.
 During his college career, Stover successfully converted on 64-of-88 field goal attempts.
 As a sophomore, facing Texas A&M, he kicked a 57-yard field goal, then a school record.
 He also punted as a senior, punting 36 times for 1,277 yards (34.1 yards per punt avg).
 He left Louisiana Tech with 262 career total points and seven field goals of 50 yards or more.
 While at Louisiana Tech, Stover would usually kick the ball through the goal posts on the first kickoff of the game.
-Stover currently holds the NCAA record for most punts in a single game at 16 against Louisiana-Monroe November 18, 1988.